RealSweet® Vidalia® Onions are in season!

-With decades of experience growing and shipping premium sweet onions, Shuman Produce RealSweet® brand leads the category year-round.
-During the fall and winter months, our Peruvian sweet onions deliver the freshness, high quality, safety and traceability you’ve come to expect from our farming family.
+With decades of experience growing and shipping premium sweet onions, Shuman Farms RealSweet® brand leads the category year-round.
+Beginning in April, our Vidalia® onions deliver the freshness, high quality, safety and traceability you’ve come to expect from our farming family.
 Contact us to learn more about our sweet onion program that will satisfy your customers all year long.

 Growing Process: RealSweet® Sweet Onions

 How to Cook RealSweet® Sweet Onions

 - Sweet onions are naturally free of fat and cholesterol and low in sodium.

 - Onions are an excellent source of antioxidants and vitamin C. Both nutrients keep us healthy and protect our bodies form disease.

 - Following the Weight Watchers program?
 Onions, like most fruits and vegetables, count for 0 points.
 Feel free to add the sweet, savory flavor to your sandwiches and salads without worry of added points!